 Do you wish you could read someone’s mind?
-If you’ve ever led an organizational change, you’ve probably wanted to know exactly what your stakeholders are thinking.
+If you’ve ever been responsible for change leadership, you’ve probably wanted to know exactly what your stakeholders are thinking.
 As far as I know, mind-reading technology is not yet available to us.
 Thankfully, we do have the next best thing: neuroscience, the scientific study of the human nervous system.
 This ever-growing field continues to expand our understanding of the brain and provide insights into how humans think, feel, and behave.
-Given its focus, it’s no surprise that neuroscience is now being applied to change management.
+Given its focus, it’s no surprise that neuroscience is now being applied to change leadership and management.

 People are rational—and emotional—and impulsive.

 OK, quick science lesson.
 The human brain is the product of millions of years of evolution.
 It continually adapted and evolved over time to survive in constantly changing circumstances.
 Because of these evolutionary developments, the brain is often described as three brains in one.

 - Primitive or reptilian brain: The oldest part of the brain that controls the body’s vital functions; it’s adept at sensing threats and danger.

 - Limbic or social brain: Developed in mammals to survive in a social world, such as bonding with a mother and cooperating with members of a tribe.
 It senses fairness and passes judgment.